Cross-platform C SDK logo

 MenuItem*menu_get_item (...)

-We must explicitly destroy any menu that we create in the application, just as happens with windows.
+We must explicitly destroy any menu that we create in the application.

-By destroying a menu, all its elements are implicitly destroyed.
+When destroying a menu, the destruction of all its elements and submenus is recursively.

 Figure 1: Menu bar in Windows, macOS and Linux.